 That title isn’t click bait.
 It’s just a fact.

 Nine years ago I showed up at seminary with mixed feelings.
-I didn’t really know what seminary was.
 I was unexpectedly called, fearlessly convictional and recklessly immature.
-I just wanted to learn the Bible.
+I didn’t really know what seminary was—I just wanted to learn the Bible.

 I thought: Whatever, Lord?